hilaryrichardson/richardsonlab.github.io/join/index.md

 #### Visitors
-The lab is currently working virtually, but if you are interested in "visiting" in some capacity, please email Hilary.
+If you are interested in "visiting" in some capacity, please email Hilary.
 * [Learn more about visiting Edinburgh PPLS](https://www.ed.ac.uk/ppls/psychology/research/academic-visitors)